Rafael-Remigio/Security-of-Information-Organizations/Cryptography.md

 **Linear-feedback shift register (LFSR)** is a shift register whose input bit is a linear function of its previous state.

 **Stream Cipher**  is a symmetric key cipher where plaintext digits are combined with a pseudorandom cipher digit stream (keystream).
 In a stream cipher, each plaintext digit is encrypted one at a time with the corresponding digit of the keystream, to give a digit of the ciphertext stream.
 You make the encryption rule depend on a plaintext symbol's position in the stream of plaintext symbols.
-It can use [LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register)
+It can use [LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register); [Computerphile Video](https://www.youtube.com/watch?v=Ks1pw1X22y4)

 **The one-time pad** One way to make a stream cipher of this type proof against attacks is for the key sequence to be as long as the plaintext, and to never repeat.
 So regardless of the amount of computation opponents can do, they're none the wiser, as given any ciphertext, all possible plaintexts of that length are equally likely.
 This system therefore has perfect secrecy.